project-siinamota/VoiceBank-OpenUtau/README.md

 ## Working Progress

 * Singer information have been written.
-* 39 of sound have been collected.
+* 53 of sound have been collected.
-* 39 of sound have been handled.
+* 53 of sound have been handled.

+I think there are still something missing, so the final completion time is uncertain.

 ## License